marcelare83/azuredevops-good-read/README.md

 This will result in you being able to take advantage of the faster publishing speed of doing it using the `DotNetCoreCLI@2` task while also being able to output the code coverage results in a more generic format (for SonarQube for example).

-### > Limit frequency of SonarQube analysis runs
+### > Limit frequency of static code analysis runs
-Running the SonarQube analysis on a medium to large solution adds a significant amount of time to the build process as well as taking time to run the actual analysis.
+If you are using some kind of tool for static code analysis, such as SonarQube, keep in mind that doing this on a medium to large solution adds a significant amount of time to the build process as well as taking time to run the actual analysis (at least when it comes to SonarQube).
 Therefore a good way to save time is to reduce this analysis when it is not "required" (based on preferences and/or organizational policies).

 One way to achieve this is to create a script like this: